gordon-cs/gordon-360-api/Gordon360.Tests/ReadMe.md

 //if you are on virtual machine: cd C:\Users\User.Name(replace with your username)\Source\Repos\gordon-cs\gordon-360-api>

-# 2. Create the pre-commit hook file
+# 2. Find your .git/hooks/pre-commit file locally or Create the pre-commit hook file through terminal
 New-Item -ItemType File -Path .git/hooks/pre-commit

-# 3. Add script to run tests before each commit
+# 3. Add script to your pre-commit file in order run tests before each commit
 #!/bin/sh
 echo "Running build before commit..."